ArtuursK/sensor-forecast/README.md

 ```
 cd /path/to/your/project
 ```
+If there is no virtual environment setup yet
 Run the following command to create a virtual environment named "myenv" (you can replace "myenv" with any name you prefer):

 ```